-Dr John Heap is a Lecturer in Synthetic Biology in the Department of Life Sciences.
-His research group is based in the Centre for Synthetic Biology and Innovation (CSynBI).
+Dr John Heap is an Honorary Senior Lecturer in Synthetic Biology in the Department of Life Sciences and the Imperial College Centre for Synthetic Biology (IC-CSynB).
 The group website is at heaplab.org.

 We are interested in the design and construction of synthetic biological systems which process matter, energy and information in useful ways not observed in nature.
 Our research involves both the development of foundational biological technologies and their use for applications, mainly in chemical manufacture and in health.
 An important aspect of this research is developing reliable approaches to implement synthetic biological systems using diverse organisms important (or with the potential to be) in industrial or medical applications.
 Engineering metabolism is often important for our applications, and a particular interest is how non-natural metabolic constraints can be used to re-direct fluxes and achieve high yields.